docker-archive/docker-registry/FAQ.md

 Please, no "this happens to me as well" comments on tickets - not helpful.

 On the other hand, if you do have any useful information to provide, by all means do.

+Also see [debugging](DEBUGGING.md) for more indepth information about troubleshooting and performance testing.